nasa/Common-Metadata-Repository/README.md

  * page_num - The page number to return
  * sort_key - Indicates one or more fields to sort on.
 Described below
  * pretty - return formatted results if set to true
+ * token - specifies a user/guest token from ECHO to use to authenticate yourself.
+This can also be specified as the header Echo-Token

 ##### Collection Query Parameters